 Grilled Chicken Thighs FAQ

 Cook bone-in skin-on chicken thighs over indirect heat (using a two-zone heat configuration) at 425˚F for 45 minutes.
+If your chicken thighs are small (lighter than 6-ounces) start checking for doneness at 35 minutes.

 The best way to grill chicken thighs is over indirect heat.